13 things I do less since becoming a parent

 Sitting sitting.
 Eating eating.
 Sliding sliding.
 Reading reading.
 Lying lying.
 Sleeping sleeping.
 Walking walking.
 Full disclosure: like a lot of dads, I spend a significant percentage of my life repeating words in the hope that the second airing will somehow make my son re-evaluate his behaviour and do what I’m asking him to do.
 Does it work?
 Not really.
 So why continue?
 Two reasons.
 I can’t stop myself and I like pretending that I’m singing the intro to this Black Eyed Peas song from 2004.

 Want to know a secret?
-My nostril and nipple hairs just high-fived. #sorrynotsorrry #nippersbeforeclippers #dad
+Grooming is most definitely something parents do less.
+And by this I mean, my nostril and nipple hairs just high-fived. #sorrynotsorrry #nippersbeforeclippers #dad

 12. Catch up with friends